Lakeland University's Title IX Policy

 General Information

-Once a Decision Notification Letter is issued under this Policy, the Reporting Party and the Responding Party shall each have the right to submit an appeal to the Title IX coordinator within five (5) business days of receiving the written Decision Notification Letter from the Title IX Coordinator.
+Once a Decision Notification Letter is issued under this Policy, the Reporting Party and the Responding Party shall each have the right to submit an appeal to the Title IX coordinator, Jonathan Feld within five (5) business days of receiving the written Decision Notification Letter from the Title IX Coordinator.
 The Decision Notification Letter will be provided in person and/or emailed to both parties via university-issued email account only.
 Once the Decision Notification Letter is provided in person and/or sent via email, it will be deemed presumptively delivered.

 Any party who files an appeal must do so in writing and submit it to the Title IX Coordinator who will determine if the appeal is timely.
 If the appeal is timely, the Title IX Coordinator will forward the appeal to the appeal board which consist of three appointed Deputy Title IX Coordinators.
 A copy of the appeal will be promptly provided to the non-appealing party as well.